Fact Sheet 32:

 - Strong consumer protection is another big advantage of credit cards.
 Credit cards generally offer the best legal remedies against billing errors, defective merchandise and other consumer problems (See below).

-- Identity theft often involves fraudulent credit and charge card use.
+- Identity theft often involves fraudulent credit card use.
 A crook may use your credit cards in a variety of ways.
-Unauthorized charges may be made using your existing account information.
+Unauthorized charges may be made using your account information.

 What are the consumer protections available for credit card transactions?